1976 Tehran UFO incident

-The 1976 Tehran UFO Incident was a radar and visual sighting of an unidentified flying object (UFO) over Tehran, the capital of Iran, during the early morning hours of 19 September 1976.
-During the incident, two Imperial Iranian Air Force F-4 Phantom II jet interceptors reported losing instrumentation and communications as they approached the object.
+On 19 September 1976, a radar and visual sighting of an unidentified flying object (UFO) occurred over Tehran, the capital of Iran, by civilians and military personnel.
+In separate incidents, two Imperial Iranian Air Force F-4 Phantom II jet interceptors reported losing instrumentation and communications as they approached the object.
 These were restored upon withdrawal.
 One of the aircraft also reported a temporary weapons systems failure while the crew was preparing to open fire.
-An initial report of the incident was relayed to the U.S. Joint Chiefs of Staff on the day of the incident.
+An airliner also reported radio failure.

+Background

+Tehran is the capital of Iran, which was under the rule of the Pahlavi dynasty.

+The incident occurred during the Cold War, when Unidentified Anomalous Phenomena were a serious concern.